Prescribed, controlled and planned burns are the same thing.

 When does burning occur?

-In the regions with distinct seasons, prescribed burning takes place in spring and autumn when conditions are cooler, vegetation and fuel moisture levels are higher and weather conditions are more stable.
+In the regions in the south- west of the State with distinct seasons, prescribed burning typically takes place in spring and autumn when conditions are cooler, vegetation and fuel moisture levels are higher and weather conditions are more stable.
+These conditions ensure fires are controllable, while still removing enough fuel to reduce bushfire risk.

 In regions with wet and dry seasons, such as the Kimberley, burning is conducted from January to June (wet to early dry season), when winds are predictable and the ground vegetation is not fully cured, and fires tend to be relatively low intensity, patchy and limited in extent.
-Also night conditions are conducive to fires extinguishing.
-The section on fuel loads and fire intensity has more information about burning in different seasons.
+Also, night conditions are conducive to fires extinguishing.

 Who is involved in prescribed burning?

 Community safety is our primary concern when carrying out prescribed burns.
-Prescribed burning is a simple concept that depends on complex factors that are not always predictable; therefore there is always an element of risk associated when burning.
-Each prescribed burn is heavily scrutinised and has to pass a rigorous approvals process before any burning can begin.
-Prescribed burning does not mean that there will never be large damaging bushfires however it does help to make them less likely.
+Prescribed burning is a simple concept that depends on complex factors that are not always predictable, therefore there is always an element of risk associated when burning.
+Each prescribed burn is carefully planned and must pass a rigorous approvals process before any burning can begin.
+Prescribed burning reduces the likelihood of large damaging bushfires.

 Is prescribed burning effective?